What Is Agile Methodology? An Ultimate Guide (2023)

-Agile is a software developmental method that sets a framework for development work in iterations based on requirements of the end-user.
+Agile is a developmental software method that sets a framework for development work in iterations based on the end-user’s requirements.

-Some of the key advantages of using agile method for development are:
+Some of the key advantages of using the agile method for development are:

-- Reduced resource wastage from long development cycles that risk producing out-dated products and features.
+- It reduced resource wastage from long development cycles that risk producing outdated products and features.

 - Agile teams are more capable of quickly responding to customer feedback and market needs, hence is a customer-centric framework.

 - Development teams are in alignment and focused only on the build’s delivery, which reduces work-in-progress and issues of bottlenecks and backlogs.

 - Agile teams are leaner since the development is in iterative cycles.
 It drastically reduces the need for more human resources.